waterbycounty

 What's happening with rivers in Murray County right now?

-Murray County's primary USGS streamgage on the COOSAWATTEE RIVER is currently reading 250 cubic feet per second — 24% of the long-term mean of 1,026.58 cfs.
+Murray County's primary USGS streamgage on the COOSAWATTEE RIVER has a pipeline snapshot of 250 cubic feet per second — 24% of the long-term mean of 1,026.58 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Murray County water compare to the Georgia average?